 /undergraduate Team Members

-Andrew Cooper, Statistical Science (AB), Computer Science (BS2)
+Andrew Cooper, Statistical Science (BS), Computer Science (BS2)

 Catherine Fei, Mechanical Engineering (BSE)

 Yue (Joyce) Xi, Computer Science (BS)